-Although botox injections are not a cure for bruxism, they can effectively control the uncomfortable symptoms better than a nightguard for some patients.
-Botox used for treating bruxism typically lasts for three to four months.
+Although botulinum toxin injections are not a cure for bruxism, they can effectively control the uncomfortable symptoms better than a nightguard for some patients.
+Botulinum toxin used for treating bruxism typically lasts for three to four months.